The Grainger Wind Symphony is a Melbourne-based not-for-profit group made up of musicians who share a passion for creating quality wind-band music.

 The group is based at Blackburn High in the City of Whitehorse and performs in a variety of venues, mainly in the Melbourne CBD or in suitable venues where invited.
 Rehearsals are on a Wednesday night with usually 5 rehearsals for each concert.

-In 2014, the concert series has included four concerts at Deakin Edge, Federation Square supported by sponsorship from Fed Square Management.
+We staged a concert series at Deakin Edge, Federation Square supported by sponsorship from Fed Square Management.
+See picture above.
 The programmed works have illustrated our migrant history, connections with regional Victoria and youth, and Australian events.
 For example, East Meets West, the second Deakin Edge concert featured works influenced by China.

-The group has premiered original compositions in Australia by noted composers for this genre such as Alfred Reed, Frank Ticheli, Robert Downing and Vincent Persichetti.
+The group has premiered original compositions in Australia by noted composers for this genre such as Johan De Meij, Robert Downing, Vincent Persichetti, Alfred Reed, Frank Ticheli, and Simon Yau Yeun-hing.
 It has promoted Australian composers of wind symphonies by performing their works.
-They include Andrew Batterham, Jodie Blackshaw, Scott Cameron, George Dreyfus, Brian Hogg, Ralph Hultgren, David Keeffe, Graham Lloyd, Barry McKimm and Peter Sculthorpe.
+They include Andrew Batterham, Jodie Blackshaw, Scott Cameron, Peter Chaplin, George Dreyfus, Houston Dunleavy, Brian Hogg, Ralph Hultgren, David Keeffe, Graham Lloyd, Barry McKimm and Peter Sculthorpe.
 Of course, we are dedicated in keeping the wind band compositions of the imitable Percy Grainger to the fore.